mrdvt92/docker-perl-starman-sms-send-webservice/README.md

 # Name

-docker-centos7-perl-starman-sms-send-webservice
+docker-almalinux8-perl-starman-sms-send-webservice

 # Docker Image

-This Docker image is built from the [Official CentOS 7 Docker Image](https://hub.docker.com/_/centos).
+This Docker image is built from the AlmaLinux 8 Docker Image

 # Starman

 [Starman](https://metacpan.org/release/Starman) is a high-performance preforking [PSGI/Plack](https://metacpan.org/release/Plack) web server.
-We install it with `yum` from RPMs at [OpenFusion](http://repo.openfusion.net/centos7-x86_64/)
+We install it with `yum` from RPMs at [OpenFusion](https://repo.openfusion.net/el-8-x86_64)

 # SMS::Send

-We install SMS::Send with `yum` from RPMs at DavisNetworks.
+We install SMS::Send with `cpanm`.

 # PSGI App